Natural Play Areas at Rothewood Early Learning centres

 Natural play is children exploring and enjoying the natural environment through their freely-chosen play.
-As well as simply enjoying playing outdoors and discovering green spaces, nature play could include planting and growing vegetables, fruit and flowers; cooking outdoors; playing with the elements or making camps and dens with natural materials.
+Alongwith simply enjoying playing outdoors and discovering green spaces, nature play could include planting and growing vegetables, fruit and flowers; cooking outdoors; playing with the elements or making camps and dens with natural materials.

 Playground in Rothewood Academy